Intuitionism: Infinity

 In Cantor's formulation of set theory, there are many different infinite sets, some of which are larger than others.
-For example, the set of all real numbers $\mathbb{R}$ is larger than $\mathbb{N}$, because any procedure that you attempt to use to put the natural numbers into one-to-one correspondence with the real numbers will always fail: there will always be an infinite number of real numbers "left over".
+For example, the set of all real numbers $\mathbb{R}$ is larger than $\mathbb{N}$, because any attempt to put the natural numbers into one-to-one correspondence with the real numbers will always fail: there will always be an infinite number of real numbers "left over".
 Any infinite set that can be placed in one-to-one correspondence with the natural numbers is said to be "countable" or "denumerable".
 Infinite sets larger than this are said to be "uncountable".

 Cantor's set theory led to the axiomatic system of Zermelo–Fraenkel set theory (ZFC), now the most common foundation of modern mathematics.
 Intuitionism was created, in part, as a reaction to Cantor's set theory.

 Modern constructive set theory includes the axiom of infinity from ZFC (or a revised version of this axiom) and the set $\mathbb{N}$ of natural numbers.
 Most modern constructive mathematicians accept the reality of countably infinite sets (however, see Alexander Esenin-Volpin for a counter-example).

 Brouwer rejected the concept of actual infinity, but admitted the idea of potential infinity.